Gonzalo Queipo de Llano: Early years

 He was born in Tordesillas, to María de las Mercedes Sierra y Vázquez de Novoa and Gonzalo Queipo de Llano y Sánchez.
 His father was the municipality's judge.
 He had seven siblings.
+At the age of 14, he was enrolled in a seminary, but he ran away four months later and hid in the house of his aunt in El Ferrol.
 After completing the Instituto de Ponferrada entrance exam, he excelled in courses there, also studying at the diocesan seminary.
 In 1891, he joined the 4.º Batallón de Artillería de Plaza in Ferrol as a trumpet player.
 Aged 18, he became an artilleryman and enrolled at the Academia de Caballería de Valladolid in 1893 along with Santiago Mateo Fernández (whom he later arrested and executed).

 Cuba

-In February 1896, he was promoted to 2nd Lieutenant in the Regimiento de Dragones de Santiago, Granada.
+In February 1896, he graduated and was promoted to 2nd Lieutenant in the Regimiento de Dragones de Santiago, Granada.
 He requested a transfer to Cuba, arriving in Havana in August and joining battle in the Regimiento de Caballería Pizarro.
 For bravery, he was promoted to 1st lieutenant in October.
 In 1897, with the Regimiento Expedicionario del Príncipe, he was made captain for numerous actions.
 The following year he received the Orden militar de María Cristina, Spain's second-highest wartime medal, amongst his other awards.
 He left Cuba in October for the Regimiento de Reserva de Valladolid.